The Great British Dog Walk

 activity pack to take on your walk

-Walk start time: Walk start times available from 10.30 am to 1.30 pm.
-You will be able to choose your timeslot when booking.*
+Walk start time: Walk start times available from 10 am to 12 pm.
+You will be able to choose your timeslot when booking.
+Please arrive within your 30-minute timeslot in order to check in and start your walk.

 Cost: Adults: £10 online, Children (under 16): free

-Minimum Sponsorship: No minimum sponsorship but if you raise £25 or more you'll receive a Hearing Dog wristband.
-Raise £50 or more and you'll receive an exclusive Great British Dog Walk mug or, if you raise £100 or more you'll receive free puppy sponsorship!
+Minimum Sponsorship: No minimum sponsorship but if you raise £50 or more you'll receive an exclusive Great British Dog Walk mug or, if you raise £100 or more you'll receive a free puppy sponsorship!

 Because of the number of dogs expected, we do ask that dogs are kept on lead for the duration of the walk.